 2022 Update - Natural Hazard Mitigation Plan

-Douglas County is updating its Natural Hazard Mitigation Plan (NHMP).
-As part of the update, the County will engage state, local and tribal leaders, along with other community members and stakeholders to help identify natural hazards and develop strategies to reduce the impacts of natural disasters.
+Douglas County is updating its Multi-Jurisdictional Natural Hazard Mitigation Plan (NHMP).
+As part of the update, the to help identify natural hazards and develop strategies to reduce the impacts of natural disasters.
 All 12 incorporated cities in Douglas County will participate and co-adopt the plan.

 NATURAL HAZARD MITIGATION PLANNING